-Fish Safe is managed by Ryan Ford, Program Coordinator John Krgovich, Program Assistant Stephanie Nguyen and fishermen Safety Advisors.
+Fish Safe is managed by Ryan Ford, Program Coordinator John Krgovich, interim Program Assistant Yana Ingelsman, bookkeeper Rhoda Huey and an experienced team of fisher Safety Advisors.
 All activities and program development is directed by the Fish Safe Advisory Committee (membership is open to all interested in improving safety on board).
 The advisory committee meets quarterly to discuss safety issues and give direction to Fish Safe in the development of education and tools for fish harvesters.

 Fish Safe also works closely with WorkSafeBC to improve the fishing injury claims process.
-For further information, contact:
+For further information contact: